anas464092/dev-connector/README.md

 # Dev Connector

-Dev Connector is a social networking application where developers can register themselves, create a profile, and share posts.
-Developers can also like/dislike posts, add experience and education, and delete posts.
+Dev Connector is a social networking application where developers can register, create a profile, and share their ideas through posts.
+They can help other developers by commenting on their issues.
+Developers can also like or dislike posts, add experience and education to their profiles, and delete their own posts.

 ## Features